LucasSGomide/MongoDB/README.md

 ### $ELEMMATCH

-Select documents that contain an array field with at least one element that matches all the specified.
+Select documents that contain an array field with at least one element that matches all the specified filters.

 ``` javascript
 db.scores.find(